GiovanniNoe02/F1-Drivers-Championship-Social-Media-Analysis/README.md

 The project folder is organized as follows:

-Data
+Data.zip
-Contains the Reddit data gathered for the analysis, including comments, posts and related metadata.
+Compressed file containing the Reddit data gathered for the analysis, including comments, posts and related metadata.

 SMA_Project_Maggiore_Noè
 Contains the single notebook used for data processing, network construction, social network analysis, community detection, and sentiment analysis.